geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 ##### **Nimlgen** [[00:08:14](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=494)]
 Yeah, so I suppose, yes, stability, I think.
 Yeah.
-You reported several bugs about llama and like
+You reported several bugs about LLaMA and like
 So, actually, I mean, the page faults are, actually, I mean, like, for the half of the year, we've never seen page faults in AM related to AM.
 So, I think that the page faults which are reported as page faults are Kernel page faults.